ComposableFi/composable/docs/docs/products/pablo-overview.md

 Pablo offers multiple AMM-types, enhanced customizability for LPs and traders, liquidity-bootstrapping pools, cross-chain assets through our IBC and EVM bridges, and single sided staking.
-Upon launch, Balancer pools based on [BalancerFi weighted math] will be available, followed shortly after by Stableswap and the aforementioned liquidity-bootstrapping pools (LBP).
+Upon launch, Pablo will support dual asset Constant product(x * y = k) pools based on [BalancerFi weighted math] followed shortly after by Stableswap and the aforementioned liquidity-bootstrapping pools (LBP).
 In addition, Pablo aims to overcome the short-falls that other DEXs face such as mercenary capital and relying solely on a high inflationary reward token.